TheOdinProject/curriculum/html_css/v2/main-course/intermediate_css/frameworks-preprocessors.md

 ### Disadvantages of Frameworks

 Frameworks are great for rapidly producing sites with interfaces that end users can easily interact with.
-However, once you've taken a tour through some of the more popular ones, like Bootstrap, you'll start noticing an awful lot of similarities between a lot of sites you encounter, due to similar use of frameworks.
-Another concern with frameworks is that too many new developers jump into learning frameworks too early in their education; the prospect of not having to keep practicing writing vanilla CSS is very tempting.
-As a result, these developers do not get enough CSS practice under their belts to solidify the fundamentals of that very important language.
+However, once you've looked at some of the more popular ones (like Bootstrap), you'll start noticing an awful lot of similarities between a lot of websites you encounter.
+This is due to the similar use of frameworks, and is of course not ideal.
+Another concern with frameworks is that too many new developers jump into learning frameworks too early in their education: not having to practice writing vanilla CSS is a very tempting prospect!
+As a result, such developers do not get enough CSS practice under their belts to solidify the fundamentals of that very important language.

-Additionally, the process of overriding a framework's styling or debugging style issues on your page becomes very difficult if you haven't really mastered CSS fundamentals.
+Additionally, the process of overriding a framework's styling, or debugging style issues on your page, becomes very difficult if you haven't really mastered CSS fundamentals.
 It is imperative to understand what a framework is doing "under the hood" so you are equipped to handle these issues later (and trust us, you will have to).

-Ultimately frameworks can help you get up and running quickly, but they can constrain you in the long run, and once you've started a project using one it can be difficult to remove it.
-Whether you use them for projects in the future is up to you!
+Ultimately, frameworks can help you get up and running quickly, but they can also constrain you in the long run, and once you've started a project using one it can be difficult to remove it.
+Whether you use them for projects in the future is up to you (or your employer)!

 ### Preprocessors Overview

 Preprocessors (aka precompilers) are languages that help you write CSS more easily.
 They reduce code repetition and provide all sorts of time-saving and code-saving features.
-Just for example: they allow you to write loops, join multiple stylesheets, and nest classes.
+Just for example, they allow you to write loops, join multiple stylesheets, and nest classes.

-CSS preprocessors are extensions to vanilla CSS that provide some extra functionality such as nesting, mixins, and variables.
+CSS preprocessors are extensions to vanilla CSS that provide some extra functionality, such as nesting, mixins, and variables.
 When you run the processor, it takes your code and turns it into vanilla CSS that you can import into your project.

 Preprocessors do have some unique and helpful tools, but many of their most helpful features have been implemented in vanilla CSS, so it might not be worth the overhead of learning one unless you think you really need these features.